Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

     $$ R= \frac{ \rho l}{S} $$ {#eq:ohmLaw2}

-    Where the constant $\rho$ (the *electrical resistivity*) has a characteristic value for any material and increases with temperature.
+    where the constant $\rho$ (the *electrical resistivity*) has a characteristic value for any material and increases with temperature.

 The inverse quantity, the *electrical conductivity* $\sigma$, can be expressed using the two Ohm's laws as:

 $$\sigma = \frac{1}{ \rho }=\frac{J}{E}$$ {#eq:conductivity}

-Where $J$ is the current density and $E$ the electric field intensity.
+where $J$ is the current density and $E$ the electric field intensity.
 This is the starting relation needed to pass to a *microscopic* picture, that will allow a better understanding of the phenomena.

-###A semiclassical microscopic model
+##A semiclassical microscopic model

 The simplest microscopic model one can use is the “free electron gas" model of metals, in which the valence electrons are supposed to be practically free from their original atoms, and thus to move in the crystal lattice formed by the metal ions.
 In the absence of an applied electric field, the electron velocities are randomly distributed, with zero mean value and a *root mean square* value $v_{m}$ that may be evaluated from the equation: